Close

 For equity investments, we determine the latest share price and valuation of portfolio businesses as follows:

-1.Where the company has raised a round of equity capital within the last three years, whether through Republic Europe or otherwise, we have valued the shares at the share price of the most recent equity fundraising round (the “Last Share Price”)
+1.Where the company has raised a round of equity capital through Republic Europe or otherwise, or where we are aware that there has been a substantial secondary transaction with institutional third-party investors and we have determined that such secondary transaction has as much indication of the market’s evaluation of the company’s share price as a new equity raise would (an Eligible Secondary Transaction), within the last three years, we have valued the shares at the share price of the most recent equity fundraising round or Eligible Secondary Transaction as applicable (the “Last Share Price”).

-· We will update the share price in this way, regardless of the class of shares that were issued as part of the last equity round.
-Companies may issue new share classes as part of an equity round which have preferential rights, such as a preferential return on liquidation or sale ahead of the class of shares held by Republic Europe investors.
-This may mean that, in some circumstances, shares that do not have the preferential rights may be valued differently to the Last Share Price.
+We will update the share price in this way, regardless of the class of shares that were issued as part of the last equity round or traded in the Eligible Secondary Transaction as applicable.
+Companies may issue new share classes which have preferential rights, such as a preferential return on liquidation or sale ahead of the class of shares held by Republic Europe investors.

 2.Where the company has raised equity capital through a convertible instrument, e.g. an advance subscription agreement or convertible loan agreement and the instrument has converted at the longstop or maturity date, we will value the shares at conversion share price.

-4.Where the company has wound up, indicated its intention to wind up or ceased (or taken measures to cease) trading or preparing to trade, we will mark the Last Share Price to zero.
+3.Where the company has wound up, indicated its intention to wind up or ceased (or taken measures to cease) trading or preparing to trade or where we have not heard from the company but Republic Europe is of the opinion the company has ceased trading, we will mark the Last Share Price to zero.

 It is worth observing that Republic Europe relies on information provided by the company in order to update the company’s share price in investors’ Portfolios.
 Where possible, we look to verify this information against third party sources (such as Companies House records), but this is not always possible for private companies.